cyberark/conjur/docs/index.md

     <div class="col-md-6 feature">
       <img src="/img/feature-icons/secrets-key.svg" alt="Secrets Management icon">
       <h2>Secrets Management</h2>
       Conjur provides a policy framework to manage access to secrets.
 The policy definitions contain no secret themselves, making them safe and easy to share, review, and edit among a group of people without exposing confidential information.
 With secrets abstraction, even the users of secrets need not know their values.
-By separating development, test, and production rules, policies can be tested in each environment with different secrets and rolled to production with confidence that the application is protected by a least privilege model.
     </div>

   </div> <!-- /.row -->